 We will publish this policy on our website and will keep relatives, friends and potential visitors updated via that website(www.chiswicknursingcentre.co.uk).

-- Each resident has named visitors (and these should remain unchanged within reason) who can regularly visit, but where visits take place in the residents room we can only allow two visitors at any one time.
+- Each resident has a list of named visitors (and these should remain unchanged within reason) who can regularly visit, but where visits take place in the residents room we can only allow two visitors at any one time.
+Please keep our reception team updated with the names of those who can / may visit:

 - The visitor cannot have been the contact of a suspected or confirmed case within the preceding 14 days.